kevdanone/Acey-Deucey/README.md

 # Acey-Deucey

-## A simple card game that involves betting
+## A simple card game with betting

 ---